Halium/docs/Porting.md

 First check if the codename of your device is already included in the `halium/hybris-boot/fixup-mountpoints` script.

-If it's not already included, you will need to add a few lines similar to [following](https://github.com/Halium/hybris-boot/blob/master/fixup-mountpoints#L198-L205) in the `fixup-mountpoints` script for the `boot` and `userdata` partition.
+If it's not already included, you will need to add a few lines similar to [following](https://github.com/Halium/hybris-boot/blob/master/fixup-mountpoints#L198-L205) in the `fixup-mountpoints` script for partitions that are mountable (i.e. have an `fstype` of `ext4`, `vfat`, `f2fs` or others).
 You can ignore the rest of the partitions.

 To figure out the actual device node for the block device you can use following command: